PrazwalR/WomenSafety-Dapp/README.md

 ### Testing with MetaMask

-1. Connect to Ethereum testnet (Sepolia recommended)
+1. Connect to Ethereum testnet (Holesky testnet)
-2. Ensure test ETH in wallet for gas fees
+2. Ensure test ETH in wallet for gas fees (use faucets listed in NETWORK_CONFIGURATION.md)
 3. Test all contract interactions
 4. Verify transaction confirmations